paulbrom/hmr-redux-mapper/docs/Mapper_Tool_Options.md

 |:------:|:---------:|
 |yes     |-i         |

 `ignorePaths` is used to specify any paths or filenames to ignore when mapping components for redux usage.
-The string will be treated as a Javascript regular expression.
+The value supplied will be treated as a Javascript regular expression.

 <h5>Example:</h5>